 - A filter adds weight to the front of your drone camera, upsetting the delicate balance of the brushless gimbal, and potentially giving you gimbal overload errors or gimbal failure.

 - A filter is made of glass or plastic which was not engineered for your particular lens.
 Reflections, flare, and chromatic aberration may be introduced unintentionally.
 You will have a certain amount of reduction in image quality regardless of what filter you use.

 This being stated, it is suggested that you weigh the benefits against the costs before applying filtration to your camera lens.

 The great news is that we have methods to create a polarizing effect in post-processing.
 Let’s go there now!
 Adobe Lightroom has recently released a new version of Lightroom software (In fact, two new versions, creating some confusion among users.)
 Lightroom has become the standard software among professional photographers for post-processing and photo organization.
 For those who do not want to go too far in-depth with image editing, we also suggest Macphun Luminar for the many presets designed especially for drone photographers.

-If you are fairly new to drones, we will send you our free new eBook for beginners.
-Scroll down a bit further to fill out the download form.
+If you are fairly new to drones, we will send you our free ebook for beginners.